jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-setup/index.md

 If you aren't clear on what you want to do, and you haven't prepared for it, you may end up just twiddling your thumbs for 3 months!

 For my particular case, I had to get a few travel things organised before setting off, as I already had a fairly good idea of what I wanted to do, and how to do it (I just wanted to travel, experience new cultures, meet the girlfriend's family, and journal).
-If you are planning your own sabbaticaly, I'd encourage you to think about what you want to focus on during this valuable time!
+If you are planning your own sabbatical, I'd encourage you to think about what you want to focus on during this valuable time!

 ### Visas and Vaccinations